Domikohlh/qf-chitrea/README.md

 This is a GitHub place for Alan and Dominic to work on the quantitative finance project in Chinese Treasury (qf-chitrea) for model prediction and training.

 # Current Progress
-- Run PCA in R
+- Run Machine Learning models in Python

 # Objective
 1. Quantitative model for bond